runmat-org/runmat/crates/runmat-accelerate/README.md

 ## RunMat Accelerate

 ### Purpose
 `runmat-accelerate` provides the high-level acceleration layer that integrates GPU backends with the language runtime.
-It implements provider(s) for `runmat-accelerate-api` so that `gpuArray`, `gather`, and (later) accelerated math and linear algebra can execute on devices transparently where appropriate.
+It implements provider(s) for `runmat-accelerate-api` so that `gpuArray`, `gather`, and (todo) accelerated math and linear algebra can execute on devices transparently where appropriate.

 ### Architecture
 - Depends on `runmat-accelerate-api` to register an `AccelProvider` implementation at startup.